Analysis and mitigation of residual exchange coupling in linear spin qubit arrays: Introduction

 \section{Introduction}

 Spin qubits \cite{Loss_1998,Burkard2023} have emerged as a promising platform for quantum information processing due to their long coherence times and gate performance \cite{Mills_2022,Xue2022,Noiri2022}.
 Electrostatically formed quantum dots in Si and Ge based heterostructures hosting a single spin of an electron or a hole show potential scalability \cite{PhysRevApplied.18.024053,Tadokoro2021}.
 All of the requirements for spin manipulation have been fulfilled, such as electrical control of spin states with intrinsic or extrinsic spin-orbit coupling, and gate voltage control of nearest neighbor exchange coupling.
-However, only a finite on-off ratio of the exchange interaction is experimentally feasible, since the voltage has to be tuned rather high on short time scales and leaves the issue of residual exchange in qubit devices of several kHz.
-The fidelity of quantum gates is limited in the presence of residual exchange interaction and suffers from correlated errors.
-These errors can represent a rather significant issue for quantum error correction \cite{PhysRevA.103.052428} and thus deserve particular attention.
+However, only a finite on-off ratio of the exchange interaction is experimentally feasible, since the voltage has to be tuned rather high on short time scales and leaves the issue of residual exchange in qubit devices of several kHz \cite{Takeda_2022, Mills_2022,Noiri_2022_2}.
+The fidelity of quantum gates is limited in the presence of residual exchange interaction and suffers from correlated errors \cite{Yoneda2023, PhysRevLett.97.207206}.
+These errors can represent a rather significant issue for quantum error correction \cite{PhysRevA.71.012336,PhysRevA.103.052428} and thus deserve particular attention.

+In our analysis we assume electron spin qubits in silicon, however, for small residual exchange in a strong magnetic field this analysis should be applicable to other spin qubit platforms as well.
 We consider the effects of residual exchange on idling qubits, as well as single-qubit and two-qubit gates.
 We calculate gate fidelities and error generators, and then propose ways to mitigate the effects of residual exchange coupling.
 As a starting point we investigate a double quantum dot (DQD) and find optimal driving times and mitigation schemes for the case of two qubits, which can similarly be employed to edge qubits in spin qubit arrays with one-sided residual exchange.
 We further extend the description to a linear array of spins and expand previous studies on fixed or residual exchange couplings \cite{PhysRevB.101.155301, Kanaar_2021, Kanaar_2022}.
 We provide a parameter-dependent estimate for the fidelity of single-qubit operations with two residual exchange couplings to nearest neighboring spins.

 This paper is organized as follows: In Sec.~\ref{sec:DQD} we investigate the DQD case, and discuss mitigation schemes to overcome residual $ZZ$ coupling for a non-driven (Sec.~\ref{Subsec:DQD-nodrive}) and driven (Sec.~\ref{Subsec:DQD+drive}) DQD with one and two drives.
 In Sec.~\ref{Sec:Array} we extend the description to linear spin qubit arrays.
 We cover the identity, $ZZ$ and $CZ$ operations in Sec.~\ref{Subsec:Array:onlyexchange} and calculate the fidelity of $Y$ gates in Sec.~\ref{Subsec:Array:Ygate}.
 Finally, we also show the impact of residual exchange in a native SWAP gate in comparison to the impact of the finite magnetic gradient field in Sec.~\ref{Subsec:Array:SWAP}.